All guides

 Timing your script

-People speak at roughly 130–150 words per minute, so a 30-second short is about 65–75 words and a two-minute explainer is around 280–300.
+People speak at roughly 130–150 words per minute, so a 30-second video script is about 65–75 words and a two-minute explainer is around 280–300.
 Write to your target, then cut anything that doesn’t serve the point — tight always beats long.

 Templates you can reuse